-It is also apparent from Fig. 2 (lower panel) that the spherical collapse predictions are less accurate for the small field limit.
-The range of predictions encompasses a deficit of high mass halos that is not seen in the simulations.
+It is also apparent from Fig. 2 (lower panel) that the spherical collapse predictions are less accurate for the small-field limit.
+The range of predictions encompasses a deficit of high-mass halos that is not seen in the simulations.
 Since $\sigma(M)$ is calculated from the linear prediction at a radius that encloses the mass M at the background density, there would be no predicted enhancement of linear fluctuations if this radius is larger than the Compton scale in the background.
-This is in spite of the fact that in the no-chameleon simulations forces are still enhanced once the perturbation collapses to smaller scales.
+This is in spite of the fact that in the nochameleon simulations forces are still enhanced once the perturbation collapses to smaller scales.
 Combined with the rescaling of the virial mass, this can produce a deficit of predicted objects at a fixed overdensity.
-This problem highlights the difficulties in applying scaling relations between the linear and non-linear regime developed for the scale-free Λ CDM type models to modified gravity theories.
+This problem highlights the difficulties in applying scaling relations between the linear and nonlinear regimes, which were developed for scale-free Λ CDM-type models, to modified gravity theories.